nathanvogel/DeepMaps/extensions/request-scraper/README.md

 ## What it does

-Automatically download tile images as you browse OpenStreetMaps webpages.
+Automatically download tile images as you browse OpenStreetMap webpages.
 It can easily be adapted to other websites.

 ## Compatibility

-Current URL scheme target OpenStreetMaps.org requests only.
+Current URL scheme target openstreetmap.org requests only.

 ## How to install